Fatir227/WomenWealthWave.AI/README.md

 ## 👤 Creator

-Crafted with determination by **Fatir** to uplift women’s financial journeys.
+Crafted with determination by **Fatir and Team** to uplift women’s financial journeys.

----

 Start your financial literacy journey today, keep your data yours, and pass the knowledge forward. 💛